tardate/LittleArduinoProjects/README.md

-# 386 Little Electronics and Arduino Projects
+# 387 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [BluePill](./STM32/BluePill) - Programming an ARM Cortex-M3 STM32F103C8T6 Blue Pill board with the Arduino IDE.
+> Latest addition:sparkles: [GpsBasics](./playground/GpsBasics) - using a NEMA-compatible GPS module for time and location with an Arduino.

 Just my collection of electronics projects, many involving an Arduino in one way or another.
 Some are full builds (like [The FretBoard](./FretBoard)),